jht1493/ICM-2020-Code/weeks/01_intro.md

 The name is choosen to be descriptive of what the function supposed to do.
 You are encouraged to write functions to break up your code into meaningful units.
 I prefer to use the underscore characters in names
-I create to distinguish them from builtin p5js/javascript names.
+I create to distinguish them from built-in p5js/javascript names.

 In this sketch function `draw_shapes` is called from the button 'Shapes' defined in the function setup:

 ```
 function setup() {